DigiScore/digiscore.github.io/_posts/2023-02-15-digiscore_boston_presentations.md

 # **Boston**

-DigiScore delivered two lecture and workshop presentations in the Boston area, one at the North Eastern University at the invitation of Anthony de Ritis and the second one at the New England Conservatory, wonderfully organised by John Mallia.
+DigiScore delivered two lectures presentations and a workshop in the Boston area, one at the Northeastern University at the invitation of Anthony de Ritis and the second one at the New England Conservatory organised by John Mallia.

 ## **Lecture**
 The first lecture was delivered at Northeastern University for the class of Anthony de Ritis’ general area music students.
-It was noted that the students were very open to the notion of digital scores and what could be a score as they originally imagined scores as paper-based with traditional notation.
+It was noted that the students were very open to the notion of the digital scores and what could be a score as they originally imagined scores as paper-based with traditional notation.
 They were curious to ask musicians questions on how they interpreted very open graphic and animated scores, what kinds of decisions they made in navigating the score, and how they felt in the flow of performing with more interactive scores, such as a sound-based PD score for *The Plumber*.

 For the second lecture and presentation of digital scores from the musicians of NEC, it was noted that the questions were more composer-specific to do with different types of technologies and how it felt to be inside these different processes for musicians.
+For instance:
-For instance, there was an interesting discussion after the *The Plumber* performance, whether this digital score could be discussed as AI-driven or if it was an interactive system with particular narrow goals that would not define it as a living system digital score.
-There was an interest from students to interact with biosynthetic digital devices such as the Emotive EEG brain wave reader, which we also had as one of the digital scores in our presentation.
-There was also an interesting discussion around accessibility for amateur musicians and those who do not read traditional notation as the students noted that some of the animated and digitized scores like the Decibel Player’s *Variation I* by Cage could be interpreted by those who do not read the traditional Western type of notation.
-It was also noted by students that interesting complex rhythmic textures could be produced with animated scrolling scores such as Guðmundur Steinn Gunnarsson *Kvartett no. 8, 3rd movement* (2011), not requiring traditional music reading skills.
+- there was an interesting discussion after the *The Plumber* performance, whether this digital score could be discussed as AI-driven or if it was an interactive system with particular narrow goals that would not define it as a living system digital score.
+- There was an interest from students to interact with biosynthetic digital devices such as the Emotive EEG brain wave reader, which we also had as one of the digital scores in our presentation.
+- There was also an interesting discussion around accessibility for amateur musicians and those who do not read traditional notation as the students noted that some of the animated and digitized scores like the Decibel Player’s *Variation I* by Cage could be interpreted by those who do not read the traditional Western type of notation.
+- It was also noted by students that interesting complex rhythmic textures could be produced with animated scrolling scores such as Guðmundur Steinn Gunnarsson
+*Kvartett no. 8, 3rd movement* (2011), not requiring traditional music reading skills.

 Overall, we were pleased to see that the NEC has already included courses on programming and coding as part of its undergraduate curriculum.
 Many students including the ones in our workshop already used digital technology in creative ways to facilitate their music-making, programming and composition.
+Computer languages such as R, Python and C++ was offered as courses for the students at NEC, and some of them were involved in game design using Unity.

 ## **Workshop**